AdobeDocs/experience-manager-65.zh-Hant/help/assets/processing-profiles.md

     ![Saving the new property](/help/assets/assets/workflow-models10.png)

 1. On the menu bar of the CRXDE Lite page, click **[!UICONTROL Save All]**.
-1. In the upper-left corner of the page, click **[!UICONTROL CRXDE Lite]** to return to the main AEM console
+1. In the upper-left corner of the page, click **[!UICONTROL CRXDE Lite]** to return to the main Experience Manager console
 1. Repeat steps 1-7 to re-synchronize the new batch size to the Scene7: Reprocess Assets workflow model.-->